gabrielelanaro/gabrielelanaro.github.io/blog/drafts/multiclass-evaluation-measures.md

 \frac{2 + 2 + 3}{4 + 3 + 3}
 $$

-**accuracy**: accuracy is another measure that can be useful in certain situations, especially when the problem has well balanced classes (for example in optical character recognition) and we want to put an emphasis on exact matches.
+**accuracy**: accuracy is another measure that can be useful when the problem has well balanced classes (for example in optical character recognition) and we want to put an emphasis on exact matches.
 Unforunately accuracy suffers on unbalanced data sets, a typical example is information retrieval.

 **cross entropy**: sometimes we are not interested in the class predictions, instead, we are trying to model the class probabilities themselves(how probable is each class given the predictors?).